FAIR2-for-research-software/git-with-it/episodes/introduction.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Choose Roles, Clone Repository and
+## Choose Roles, Clone Repository and Install Package

 In your pairs you now need to decide who is to take on each of the two roles.
 There isn't much between them in terms of what you will be doing but one person needs to be the **repository owner** and one person needs to be a